Nearpay Raises $14M In Series A Round Led By Sanabil Investments With Participation From Stc CIF & Vision Ventures To Redefine The Future Of Payments

+- The $14 million Series A funding positions Nearpay to accelerate its mission, driving leadership in fintech by transforming how businesses handle payments.

-RIYADH, SAUDI ARABIA / ACCESSWIRE / December 12, 2023 / Nearpay , the cutting-edge Saudi fintech startup specializing in payments infrastructure as a service, announced today the successful closure of a $14 million Series A funding round led by Sanabil Investments, a wholly owned company by the Public Investment Fund ("PIF").
+RIYADH, Dec 12, 2023 - (ACN Newswire) - Nearpay , the cutting-edge Saudi fintech startup specializing in payments infrastructure as a service, announced today the successful closure of a $14 million Series A funding round led by Sanabil Investments, a wholly owned company by the Public Investment Fund ("PIF").
 This investment round, which includes stc's Corporate Investment Fund (CIF), Vision Ventures, Hala Ventures and Arzan Ventures, marks a pivotal moment for Nearpay as it continues to redefine the landscape of payments.

 Founded in 2020 by Mohamed Aleban and Hamza AlFarhan, Nearpay has swiftly emerged as a pioneer in the fintech sector, offering businesses a revolutionary payments infrastructure with a focus on POS and SoftPOS technology.
 Nearpay, a pioneer in Tap on Phone/SoftPos technology in the MENA region, has developed its infrastructure from ground up.
 This innovative solution simplifies accepting payments on any device including phones, tablets, kiosks and handheld devices easier than ever, offering a seamless and secure experience for both merchants and consumers.